oliverbebber/aws-bootcamp-cruddur-2023/journal/week1.md

 - Keep host & Docker updated with the latest security patches
 - Docker daemon & containers should run in non-root user mode
 - Image Vulnerability Scanning
+    - Amazon Inspector
+    - Clair requires a client and a server.
+It will download libraries to match if the image is vulnerable.
 - Trusting a Private vs Public Image Registry
 - No Sensitive Data in Dockerfiles or Images
 - Use Secret Management Services to share secrets